 Also, remember that if you don't like your laundry routine, or things change within your family circumstances, you don't have to feel like a failure and scrap it.
 Instead, try again by tweaking or reworking it, to find a way to get your laundry done that makes you happier, and works for your life.

 Once you've thought of the answers to these four questions you're ready to create your own laundry schedule.

 I have created a printable you can fill out and place either in your household notebook and/or pin to a bulletin board of your laundry room to remind you of your schedule daily.

 I've also gathered many other people's laundry routines on the sister site, Household Management 101, which can help you get ideas for how you want to create your own schedule if you feel stuck.
-You can check out example laundry routines and schedules here if you want additional inspiration.
+Here they are:

 Further, if you've got a schedule or routine you want to share you can tell me about it here.

 Here are additional articles and resources on the site you may enjoy, since you're considering creating a laundry schedule.